tradingstrategy-ai/docs/source/glossary.rst

         one can determine if the current price is likely dislodged above or below the market trend.

+        `See this post for more information on simple and exponential moving average <https://school.stockcharts.com/doku.php?id=technical_indicators:moving_averages>`__.

     pandas_ta

         A Python library containing :term:`technical indicators <technical indicator>` for :term:`Pandas`.

+        `See the project homepage for more information <https://github.com/twopirllc/pandas-ta>`__.